riverdaleGithub/processing_23_24/m1/readme.md

 Create an original game that uses mouseX and mouseY, or the Keyboard, to allow the user interaction with said sketch.
 Here are a few examples you may choose from.
 Please feel free to create your own game!
 The game must be structured with functions.
 Code hygine will be a large factor in reviews.

+The game should take about a week to plan, code, and debug.
+The complexity should be on par with the examples below.
+If making your own game, make sure to checkin with your instructor.

 # Interactive Game Ideas 🎮

 ## 1. Color Match Challenge 🌈